-A typical result of drag minimization in transonic viscous flow is presented below.
-This calculation is a redesign of a wing using the viscous adjoint optimization method with a Baldwin-Lomax turbulence model.
-The initial wing is similar to one produced during the MDXX design studies.
-Figures 25-27 show the result of the wing-body redesign on a C-H mesh with $288 \times 96 \times 64$ cells.
-The wing has sweep back of about 38 degrees at the 1/4 chord.
-A total of 44 iterations of the viscous optimization procedure resulted in a shockfree wing at a cruise design point of Mach 0.86, with a lift coefficient of 0.61 for the wing-body combination at a Reynolds number of 101 million based on the root chord.
-Using 48 processors of an SGI Origin 2000 parallel computer, each design iteration takes about 22 minutes so that overnight turnaround for such a calculation is possible.
-Figure 25 compares the pressure distribution of the final design with that of the initial wing.
-The final wing is quite thick, with a thickness to chord ratio of about 14 percent at the root and 9 percent at the tip.
-The optimization was performed with a constraint that the section modifications were not allowed to decrease the thickness anywhere.
+As an illustration of the results that could be obtained, Figure 27 shows a wing-body design with sweep back of about 38 degrees at the 1/4 chord.
+Starting from the result of an Euler design, the viscous optimization produced an essentially shock free wing at a cruise design point of Mach .86, with a lift coefficient of .6 for the wing body combination at a Reynolds number of 101 million based on the root chord.
+Figure 27 shows the design point, while the evolution of the design is shown in Figure 28, using software provided by J. Vassberg of Douglas Aircraft.
+In this case the pressure contours are for the final design.
+This wing is quite thick, with a thickness to chord ratio of more than 14 percent at the root and 9 percent at the tip.
 The design offers excellent performance at the nominal cruise point.
-A drag reduction of 2.2 counts was achieved from the initial wing which had itself been derived by inviscid optimization.
-Figures 26 and 27 show the results of a Mach number sweep to determine the drag rise.
-The drag coefficients shown in the figures represent the total wing drag including shock, vortex, and skin friction contributions.
-It can be seen that a double shock pattern forms below the design point, while there is actually a slight increase in the drag coefficient at Mach 0.85.
+Figures 29 and 30 show the results of a Mach number sweep to determine the drag rise.
+It can be seen that a double shock pattern forms below the design point, while there is actually a slight increase in the drag coefficient of about $1\frac{1}{2}$ counts at Mach .85.
 The tendency to produce double shocks below the design point is typical of supercritical wings.
 This wing has a low drag coefficient, however, over a wide range of conditions.
-Above the design point a single shock forms and strengthens as the Mach number increases, a behavior typical in transonic flow.